WHY DID MY TEEN CHANGE OVERNIGHT

 Understanding PANS and PANDAS

-PANS is defined by abrupt onset of OCD or eating restriction along with additional neuropsychiatric symptoms.
+PANS (Pediatric Acute-onset Neuropsychiatric Syndrome) is defined by abrupt onset of obsessive-compulsive symptoms or severe eating restriction along with additional neuropsychiatric symptoms.

-Both PANS and PANDAS involve an autoimmune process targeting the basal ganglia.
+Both PANS and PANDAS involve an autoimmune response targeting the basal ganglia.

-This autoimmune response reflects molecular mimicry, where the immune system confuses infection-related proteins with brain tissue.
+This autoimmune process reflects molecular mimicry, where the immune system confuses infection-related proteins with healthy brain tissue.

-These changes are part of neurologic Lyme disease, where infection affects brain function and behavior.
+These neuroimmune changes overlap with neurologic Lyme disease, where infection affects brain function and behavior.

 How Lyme Disease Triggers PANS